-- Test your alarm system every six months and have your security company test the battery and back up battery annually.
-Your battery should last at least 6 hours.
+- Test your alarm system every six months and have your security company test the battery and backup battery annually.
+Your battery should last at least six hours.

 - Check gutters for leaves before they start overflowing.
 Gutters clogged with leaves and debris can cause home flooding, especially in rainy months.

-- Invest in a lightning mast if you're in an area with frequent storms.
+- Invest in a lightning mast if you're in an area with frequent lightning storms.

 Inside The Home